Brett208/OP2MissionYukonTrail/README.md

 # OP2MissionYukonTrail

-A multiplayer scenario for Outpost 2
+A cooperative 4 player Resource Race multiplayer scenario for Outpost 2.
+Requires a copy of the original game to play.